napari/docs/docs/plugins/testing_workshop_docs/Testing-Resources.md

 # Testing resources

-These resources may be helpful in developing tests.
+These resources may be helpful in developing tests:
 * [Today’s plugin](https://github.com/DragaDoncila/plugin-tests) - Plugin Tests

 * [pytest](https://docs.pytest.org/en/6.2.x/) - pytest is a mature full-featured Python testing tool that helps you write better programs.